White Paper on Light Sterile Neutrino Searches and Related Phenomenology: Interpretations of the Anomalies

 \subsubsection{3+1 Light Sterile Neutrino Oscillations}

 \subsubsubsection{Sterile Neutrinos}

 Sterile neutrinos provide one of the simplest extensions of the Standard Model that explain the non-zero mass of neutrinos.
 The right-handed, gauge-singlet fields $(N)_R$, sometimes denoted as $(\nu_s)_R$, provide the missing chiral partners for the left-handed, interacting SM neutrino fields $(\nu_\alpha)_L$.
-In this way, neutrinos would acquire a mass in just the same way as any other SM fermion via the Higgs mechanism, $m_D \overline{\nu_\alpha}N$.
-While this observation is enough to solve the puzzle of neutrino masses, it also raises new questions about the fundamental symmetries of the theory.
-This is because sterile neutrinos would be the first known fundamental particles to admit a Majorana mass, violating lepton number by two units.
+Neutrinos would then acquire a mass just like any other SM fermion via the Higgs mechanism, $m_D \overline{\nu_\alpha}N$, with $m_D = y v/\sqrt{2}$ and $v$ the Higgs vaccum expectation value.
+While this observation is sufficient to resolve the puzzle of neutrino masses, it raises new questions.
+In particular, since $N_R$ would carry no charges under any SM gauge symmetries, it could also have a Majorana mass, $M \overline{N^c_R}N_R$.
+In that case, the physical spectrum could contain the light, mostly-active neutrinos, as well as potentially heavier, mostly-sterile neutrinos that interact very weakly through mixing.
+Note that since Majorana masses violate any one of the quantum numbers associated with $N_R$, it would also indicate that lepton number is violated by two units.
+Conversely, if lepton number is conserved, then Majorana masses are not allowed, and neutrinos are purely Dirac particles, like any other SM fermion.

-This new mass term need not be related to the electroweak scale at all, and, in principle, can take any value up to the Planck scale or the scale of gauge unification.
+Most importantly, Majorana masses need not be related to the electroweak scale.
+In principle, can take any value up to the Planck scale or the scale of gauge unification.
 If it takes values larger than the electroweak scale or, more precisely, the scale of Dirac neutrino masses, it would trigger the canonical Type-I seesaw mechanism~\cite{Minkowski:1977sc,Mohapatra:1979ia,GellMann:1980vs,Yanagida:1979as,Lazarides:1980nt,Mohapatra:1980yp,Schechter:1980gr,Cheng:1980qt,Foot:1988aq}.
 The seesaw Lagrangian reads,

 where $\widetilde{H} = i \sigma_2 H^*$ is the conjugate of the Higgs doublet and $L$ is the lepton doublet.
 After electroweak symmetry breaking,